dgrin1/axionCAMB/README.md

 At early times, the fluid equations solved are equivalent to the first order perturbed Klein-Gordon equation in synchronous gauge.
 At late times, the WKB approximation matches the axion field to an effective fluid with equation of state zero, and a scale-dependent sound speed.
 The energy density is found using a shooting method from an initial guess for the axion field value.
 The background evolution is computed in axion_background.f90, which creates an array for the axion equation of state.
 This array is carried around everywhere the energy densities are needed.
+If the user is curious in the evolution of these quantities for various parameters value (or to build intuition for the behavior of observables), the user may put print statements in this code.
+Throughout the rest of CAMB, the output of this is module is used an applied as needed via cubic-spline interpolation.

 ----------------------------------------------------------------------
 #### <a name="warnings"></a>Known Issues and Warnings